ILR on the BN(O) Visa Route: How Hong Kong Residents Settle in the UK

 Preparing Your Application

-The document requirements for BN(O) ILR are largely the same as other routes on SET(O): passport (including your BN(O) passport), evidence of continuous residence (bank statements, tenancy agreements, utility bills), Life in the UK certificate, and an absence log.
+The document requirements for BN(O) ILR are largely the same as other routes on SET(O): passport (including your BN(O) passport), evidence of continuous residence (bank statements, tenancy agreements, utility bills), Life in the UK pass certificate or reference number, and an absence log.

 One document specific to BN(O) applicants: you may need to provide evidence of your BN(O) status if you are applying as a dependant or if your BN(O) passport has recently expired.
-The BN(O) passport itself does not need to be in-date for the ILR application — it is used as identity evidence, not as a valid travel document.
+An expired BN(O) passport may be accepted as identity evidence; check the current application checklist rather than treating it as a valid travel document.

 Work Rights on the BN(O) Route